Centre expresses regret over Nagaland firing incident | Law-Order

 Narrating the sequence of events, Shah said the Army received information on the movement of insurgents in Nagaland's Mon and '21 Para Commando' unit laid an ambush.

-A vehicle was signalled to stop but it tried to speed away and suspecting the presence of extremists in the vehicle, the security personnel opened fire, he said.
+A vehicle was signalled to stop but it tried to speed away.
+Suspecting the presence of insurgents in the vehicle, the security personnel opened fire, he said.

-Six out of eight occupants of the vehicle died as a result of the firing by security forces, Shah said, adding that later, it was found to be a case of mistaken identity.
+Six out of eight occupants of the vehicle died in the firing by security forces, Shah said, adding that later, it was found to be ''a case of mistaken identity''.

+Two persons who sustained injuries were evacuated to the medical facilities by the Army personnel.

-He said local people on getting news of firing surrounded and attacked the troops and one soldier was killed in violence while several others were injured.
+He said local people, on getting news of the firing, surrounded and attacked the troops and one soldier was killed in the violence while several others were injured.

-Shah said that in self defence and to disperse the crowd, the troops had to open fire in which seven civilians were killed.
+Shah said that in self-defence and to disperse the crowd, the troops had to open fire in which seven more civilians were killed.

 Earlier in the day, Lok Sabha members condemned the Nagaland incident and demanded an impartial probe.